 I visited the movie set through a special Azamara day and nighttime excursion during the Azamara Quest's overnight stop in Tauranga, New Zealand.
 The experience was the highlight of the cruise for me, without question.

-When I first saw the Cruise Global, Connect LocalSM shore excursions tour list for the Tauranga overnight stop there were several great options.
+When I first saw the Azamara Shore Excursions tour list for the Tauranga overnight stop there were several great options.
 One choice was Rotorua, a thermal area of cultural importance to New Zealand's Māori people.
 It has cool geysers and mud pools.
 I visited Rotorua in 2003 and where I visited in 2003 and thought the sulphuric air smelled pretty bad, but it was an interesting place.
 I chose Hobbiton because I've seen pictures on social media and thought it looked really unique.

 Located on a working farm about an hour or so from Tauranga, Hobbiton was originally set up as a massive movie set by The Lord of the Rings director, Peter Jackson, to be used for several movies.
 It was one of several sets they built around New Zealand, however, it’s the only one that still stands.
 It now gets about 2000 visitors a day!